 Garmin has announced a metric crapton of products today, but it’s the Vivoactive that I’m probably most excited about.
 Or, at least, it’s the device I feel has the most potential and the widest possible appeal.
 But, perhaps I’m getting … Read More Here

+(Note: My Fenix3 In-Depth Review is now published and available here, go forth and enjoy all the details there instead!)
 Today, Garmin announced the latest iteration of their Fenix lineup with the Fenix3 multisport GPS watch.
-Described at its simplest – the Fenix3 takes the navigation and hiking functionality of Fenix2 and merges it with virtually all of the new functions … Read More Here
+Described at its simplest … Read More Here

 Here at CES Withings showed off their latest activity tracker, the Activité Pop.
 The Pop is a daily activity and sleep tracker but in a non-obvious form factor.
 It’s designed to look like a regular watch, but with the internal … Read More Here